OleksandrKucherenko/binding-tc/_documentation/comparison.md

 |                           |                 |            |               |                     |
 |                           |                 |            |               |                     |

-(1) - Selector abstraction easily can replace this and provide more flexible way (2) - No custom-syntax expression, I realign on Java code and business logic (3) - No specific implementation available, Selector can easily cover any type of interface for accessing the data (4) - Should be implemented over custom Formatting which converts int-to-resource
+(1) - Selector abstraction easily can replace this and provide more flexible way;

+(2) - No custom-syntax expression, I realign on Java code and business logic;

+(3) - No specific implementation available, Selector can easily cover any type of interface for accessing the data;

+(4) - Should be implemented over custom Formatting which converts int-to-resource;

 [1]: https://developer.android.com/intl/ru/tools/data-binding/guide.html
 [2]: https://github.com/depoll/bindroid